We all notice the same thing in everyday life. >Some people naturally take charge. >Some…

 The chinese developed a method which helped them decipher the influence of the seasons and Five Elements on human character and performance.
 This method was relying on their famous farmer calendar, which they use, even today, to plan their agriculture activities.

-The Master Elements can be compared with different types of wines, from our example above.
-So for example, if a person is born as strong Yang Metal, in the middle of Autumn season, it would seek naturally for Fire and Wood Element.
-If the person is a weak Yin Wood, born in the middle of summer, it would look for Water and wet Earth for support and balance.
+The Master Elements can be applied to various wine styles, as illustrated in the example above.
+For instance, if a person is born as intense Yang Metal in the middle of Autumn, they would naturally seek the Fire and Wood Element.
+If the person is a weak Yin Wood, born in the middle of summer, they would look for Water and wet Earth for support and balance.

-The exact time of birth is of utmost importance, same as with wine.
+The exact time of birth is of utmost importance, just as with wine.
 The moment we cut the umbilical cord, most of our character traits are set, I would say probably more than 50%.
-The other 50% will be inherited through parents genetics, upbringing, education, and general surrounding.
+The other 50% will be inherited through parents’ genetics, upbringing, education, and general surroundings.

-The wine experts talk a lot about wine’s character, almost like it’s a human being.
-So often they would use attributes like aggressive, mild, romantic, subtle, passionate… These characters traits are determined by nature, by seasons and by natural element, the Five Elements.
+Wine experts often talk about wine’s character, as if it were a human being.
+Typically, they would use attributes such as aggressive, mild, romantic, subtle, and passionate.
+These character traits are determined by nature, the seasons, and the Five Elements.

 So, for comparison, if a Yang Fire person has a lot of Earth Element and weak Water, we would say that his Output Component is strong and Power Component is weak.
-This person would show a lot of rebellious, outspoken characteristics, he or she wouldn’t be able to stand authority very well and would always seek freedom of expression.
+This person would exhibit many rebellious, outspoken characteristics; they would not tolerate authority well and would consistently seek freedom of expression.

-If a weak Yang Wood person would have a lot of Metal Element, which represents Power Component, he or she would be a very submissive towards authorities, in some cases even extremely afraid to have any interaction with them.
+If a weak Yang Wood person had a lot of Metal Element, which represents the Power Component, they would be very submissive toward authorities, in some cases, even terrified to interact with them.

 These character traits are inherited by nature, through the season and Five Elements, in the same way as the wine inherits its own unique character traits.